Desloratadine/ pseudoephedrine sustained-release tablets

 Possible side effects of desloratadine/ pseudoephedrine sustained-release tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; drowsiness; dry mouth; headache; loss of appetite; nausea; nervousness; restlessness; sore throat; tiredness; trouble sleeping; weakness.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); difficulty urinating; fainting; fast or irregular heartbeat; seizures; severe or persistent dizziness; shortness of breath; tremor; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store desloratadine/pseudoephedrine sustained-release tablets at 77 degrees F (25 degrees C).
+Store desloratadine/pseudoephedrine sustained-release tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Avoid exposure to temperatures above 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep desloratadine/pseudoephedrine sustained-release tablets out of the reach of children and away from pets.